Quickstarts

 ##

-## The key idea is to compute a conditional-distribution bandwidth once
+## The key idea is to compute/select the conditional distribution once

 library(np)